Toad-Soup/cmpm-121-f25-d3/src/PLAN.md

 - [x] pick up token mechanic
 - [x] merge token mechanic
 - [x] create a distance mechanic
-- [ ] fix issue with not having a matching tile
 - [x] make is so tiles are only visible in a certain location
 - [x] allow for player movement
-- [ ] make the camera follow the player
 - [x] make the tiles disapear once the player moves far away
 - [x] respawn edited tiles
+- [ ] Add geolocation for the player